Apple patent hints that future iPhones and Apple Watches could detect harmful gases

 The patent, per Patently Apple, describes a “miniature gas sensing device encased in an enclosure” In diagrams, this “enclosure” is alternately represented by a dummy iPhone and Apple Watch inside which one or more tiny gas sensors can be integrated.

-The gas sensor would supposedly be able to detect more than just CO:
+The gas sensor would supposedly be able to detect more than just CO, per Patently Apple:

+"Apple's patent claim #9 points to a "target gas comprising of at least one of ozone (O.sub.3), nitrogen dioxide (NO.sub.2), nitrogen monoxide (NO), sulfur dioxide (SO.sub.2), carbon monoxide (CO), methane (CH.sub.4), and volatile organic compounds (VOCs), and wherein the components of a gas mixture other than the target gas comprises poisoning species including siloxanes, sulfates, phosphates and chlorides, and/or interfering species such as water vapor."

 Gas detectors in more places